ghostface/paswitch/README.md

 ```
 -d, --default      -- Switches to the target sink by making it the default sink (defaults to this is no -d and -m flags are specified)
 -m, --mute         -- Switches to the target sink by unmuting it and muting all other memorized sinks
--r, --relocate     -- Relocates existing application sink inputs to the new sink
+-n, --norelocate   -- Do not relocate existing application sink inputs to the new sink
 ```

 ## Wizard types